kanwren/minewt/README.md

 }
 ```

-Now, we can convert to this new type via the constructor and field:
+Now, we can convert to and from this new type via the constructor and field:

 ```typescript
 const dollars: Dollars = new Dollars(3);